warrendt/Azure2AzureTK/docs/wiki/FAQ.md

 1. Install homebrew if you do not have it.
 Open a terminal and run

-/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+/bin/bash -c "$(curl -fsSL [https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh](https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh))"

-More info can be found here. https://brew.sh/
+More info can be found here: [https://brew.sh/](https://brew.sh/)

-2. Once homebrew is installed, Install PowerShell.
+1. Once homebrew is installed, Install PowerShell.

 brew install powershell